stockphrase/no-silo/content/courses/workshops/working-sources.md

 ## Workshop

 1. Use a signal phrase with the author’s name to introduce a quotation from this text and then cite according to MLA.
+(See ["in-text citations"](/resources/open-handbook/chapter-11-mla/#mla-in-text-citations))

 2. Use a signal phrase *without* the author's name to introduce a quotation and then cite according to MLA.
+(See ["in-text citations"](/resources/open-handbook/chapter-11-mla/#mla-in-text-citations))

-3. Use a signal phrase with the author’s name, *summarize* this entire passage in your own words, and then cite according to MLA.
-Use no quotations.
-Think carefully about your audience: if they have not read this piece, how should you explain things to them so that they will understand?
+3. Use a signal phrase with the author’s name, *summarize* this entire passage in your own words, and then cite according to MLA. *Use no quotations.
+Think carefully about your audience: if they have not read this piece, how should you write this so that they will understand?*

-4. *Paraphrase* this entire passage in your own words without using the author’s name and then cite according to MLA.
-Briefly quote language or terms to give the reader a sense of the "flavor" of Baker's paragraph.
-Think carefully about your audience: if they have not read this piece, how should you explain things to them so that they will understand?
+4. *Paraphrase* this entire passage in your own words without using the author’s name and then cite according to MLA. *Briefly quote language or terms to give the reader a sense of the "flavor" of Percy's paragraph.
+Think carefully about your audience: if they have not read this piece, how should you write this so that they will understand?*

 5. Quote from this passage using the MLA block quote format, then cite according to MLA.

 ---